11.3 Divisions of the Skeletal System

 Figure 11.3.15 Bones of the pelvic girdle.

-The attaches the legs to the trunk of the body, and also provides a basin to contain and support the organs of the abdomen.
+The pelvic girdle attaches the legs to the trunk of the body, and also provides a basin to contain and support the organs of the abdomen.
 It is connected to the vertebral column of the axial skeleton by ligaments.
 The pelvic girdle consists of two halves — one half for each leg — but the halves are fused with each other in adults at a joint called the pubic symphysis.
 Each half of the pelvic girdle includes three bones, as shown in Figure 11.3.15 to the right: the ilium (flaring upper part of the pelvic girdle), pubis (lower front), and ischium (lower back).
 Each of these bones helps form the acetabulum, which is a depression into which the top of the femur (thighbone) fits.
 When the body is in a seated position, it rests on protrusions (called tuberosities) of the two ischial bones.

 11.3 Summary

-• The consists of a total of 80 bones.
+• The axial skeleton consists of a total of 80 bones.
 It includes the skull, vertebral column, and rib cage.
 It also includes the three tiny ossicles in the middle ear and the hyoid bone in the throat.

-• The provides a bony framework for the head.
-It consists of 22 different bones: eight in the (which encloses the brain) and 14 in the face (which includes the upper and lower jaw).
+• The skull provides a bony framework for the head.
+It consists of 22 different bones: eight in the cranium (which encloses the brain) and 14 in the face (which includes the upper and lower jaw).

-• The is a flexible, S-shaped column of 33 vertebrae that connects the trunk with the skull and encloses the spinal cord.
+• The vertebral column is a flexible, S-shaped column of 33 vertebrae that connects the trunk with the skull and encloses the spinal cord.
 The vertebrae are divided into five regions: cervical, thoracic, lumbar, sacral, and coccygeal regions.
 The S shape of the vertebral column allows it to absorb shocks and distribute the weight of the body.

 • The rib cage holds and protects the organs of the upper part of the trunk, including the heart and lungs.
 It includes the 12 thoracic vertebrae, the sternum, and 12 pairs of ribs.